-If you’re considering going abroad specifically to have NHS-funded medical treatment, you’ll need to discuss your plans with your doctor first.
+If you’re thinking about going abroad to have medical treatment funded by the NHS or Health and Social Care Board, you’ll need to discuss your plans with your doctor first.

 To get an S2, you need to apply to your local health commissioner.
 They will need to be sure that:

-an NHS consultant has recommended that you are treated abroad
+an NHS or Health Service consultant has recommended that you are treated abroad

 the treatment is available under the other country’s state health scheme

 the costs of sending you abroad are justified

 you are entitled to NHS or Health Service care.

 If the health commissioner agrees to fund your treatment, they will give you an S2.
 It can take a few weeks, sometimes months, until this happens.
 If your local health commissioner refuses to support your application for an S2, you can appeal.
 If you choose to appeal, you should seek legal advice first.

 Article 56 allows you to apply to get money back for the cost of planned treatment that you’ve already had in a European country.